perlarenee/divi-weblocomotive/README.md

 * Option to show/hide label
 * Option to hide the navigation until a scrolling action
 * Option to hide the navigation when at the top of the page
+* Option to show a logo or other image with or without a link above or below the dot navigation
 * Some initial styling

 _Best of luck.
 I hope this helps._